pingcap/tidb/docs/design/2020-03-09-dynamic-privileges.md

 );
 ```

-There is an existing table called “global_priv” which provides similar functionality, except:
+There is an existing table called “global_priv” which initially looked like it provided similar functionality, except:
 * The priv is expected to be a JSON encoded string
 * There is no column named `WITH_GRANT_OPTION`.